Average reading time: over 10 minutes

 Here the hinge is inserted into the data page but does not go across its full length.
 As a result, it does not create weaknesses in the structure or facilitates slicing.

 In theory, compared to an external hinge, fraudsters may perceive an angle of attack.
-However, if fused properly, this technique does not open the door to slicing by weakening the structure.
+However, if appropriately fused, this technique does not open the door to slicing by weakening the structure.
 The use of feature holes in the hinge material will provide better adhesion of polycarbonate layers during lamination.

 Optimum tamper evidence is achieved when the hinge has a visible area between the data page and the stitching.
 Indeed, many of the passports that use this type of hinge incorporate tamper-evident features, including: